How to get rid of an agreement

 Partial termination

-Full termination of an agreement is not always the desired solution.
-It is possible to partially dissolve an agreement.
+You will not always want to do away with the whole agreement.
+It is possible to partially end an agreement.
 You can also temporarily freeze agreements or adjust the price in an agreement.

-In a contract, or in separately supplied general terms and conditions, you can indicate when the agreement is suspended or dissolved.
-You can also specify when this is exactly not possible.
-An example is force majeure (overmacht in Dutch).
+In a contract, or in the general terms and conditions, you can also indicate when the agreement will temporarily be suspended or ended.
+You can also specify when this is not possible.
+A reason for temporarily pausing an agreement is force majeure (overmacht in Dutch).